spxbhuhb/adaptive/doc/internals/actual UI.md

 ## Mount and Unmount

-`AdaptiveFragment.mount` and `AdaptiveFragment.unmount` functions connect the fragment tree and the actual UI.
+`AdaptiveFragment.mount` and `AdaptiveFragment.unmount` functions connect the fragment tree to the actual UI.

-`AdaptiveFragment.addActual` and `AdaptiveFragment.removeActual` functions add/remove actual UI elements (_leaf_ or
+`AdaptiveAdapter.addActual` and `AdaptiveAdapter.removeActual` functions add/remove actual UI elements (_leaf_ or
 _container_) to an actual UI _container_.

 **dependent fragments**